 We offer confidential career coaching, mentoring and a range of training courses, including a development programme designed for women.

-We offer a variety of time-off arrangements, including flexi leave, enhanced parenting leave and paid volunteer leave.
+We offer a variety of working and time-off arrangements, including flexi leave, enhanced parenting leave and paid volunteer leave.
 We also offer 20 weeks maternity leave and six weeks paternity leave paid in full to all eligible global employees.

 We provide structured coaching support before, during and after family leave so our people can return to work with confidence.

-We support employee-led membership groups and networks to connect and empower individuals across the organisation.
+We support employee-led networks to connect and empower individuals across the organisation.